ljrnbg/zfs-previous-versions-macos/README.md

 The complete source code is available in [`source/zfs-previous-versions.zsh`](source/zfs-previous-versions.zsh) and is also embedded directly in the Automator workflow.

+## Uninstall

+To remove the Quick Action:

+1. In Finder, choose **Go → Go to Folder…** (`⌘⇧G`).
+2. Enter:

+   `~/Library/Services`

+3. Move `ZFS Previous Versions.workflow` to the Trash.

+No additional files, background services or dependencies are installed.

 ---

 ## Features